MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson01-Common-Structure.md

 | IR sensor | Sensor | Uses IR to measure the distance from the object |
 | 9V battery | Power unit | Provides power to our bot |

-There are going to be separate lessons that are going to cover some of the types of components (microcontroller, actuators and motor controller, sensors) more in depth.
+There are going to be separate lessons that are going to cover some of the types of components (microcontroller, actuators and motor controller, sensors) more in-depth.
 Before moving on to other lessons, however, we should first cover another important component that hasn't been mentioned before - ***breadboard***.

 ## Breadboard

-As we start building the prototype for robot or any other electrical device in general, we tend to make a lot of mistakes.
-Therefore, connecting electrical components by soldering might not be our go to option at the start.
+As we start building the prototype for the robot or any other electrical device in general, we tend to make a lot of mistakes.
+Therefore, connecting electrical components by soldering might not be our go-to option at the start.

 ***Breadboard*** is a special board perfectly suited for prototyping.
-It is covered with a grid of pins that have a row of electrically continuos holes connected to it.
-Without going much in-depth, let's now look into the layout of breadboard.
+It is covered with a grid of pins that have a row of electrically continiuos holes connected to it.
+Without going much in-depth, let's now look into the layout of the breadboard.

 ![Image of breadboard layout](https://www.tweaking4all.com/wp-content/uploads/2013/12/basic_breadboard_layout.png)